Durability in Military Training: Build It Without Injury

 Progressive Load Exposure

 Long, heavy rucks and load carriage require structural and metabolic adaptations.
-But these stresses must be increased progressively, not suddenly.
+But these stresses must be increased progressively, not suddenly, bumping ruck distance or pack weight by roughly 10% at a time, then holding to let tissue catch up, beats jumping straight to a record load and paying for it with a stress reaction.
 This builds connective tissue tolerance and movement efficiency under load.

 Functional, Task-Relevant Conditioning